-Thermal Runaway Initiation Method with an Internal Heater
+Thermal Runaway Trigger Initiation Method with an Internal Heater

 This test method is similar to the external heating method except that it relies on an internal, localized short circuit inside the cell created by a local heater.
 The concept of this trigger method is to create an internal short circuit by creating a hole in the separator of the initiation cell.
 The hole comes from the local melting of the separator induced by the local heater.